GerHobbelt/rapidcsv/README.md

 As unsupported types will result in compilation error, exception for `class no_converter` needs to be removed from your code.

 ### View rows using Filter and Sort on columns
 Filter on rows using template class `FilterDocument`.
 Similar to SQL `WHERE`.
 Sort rows using template class `SortDocument`.
 Similar to SQL `ORDER BY`.
 Both filter and sort is provided by template class `FilterSortDocument`.

-For usage examples refer [tests/testView*](tests/testView001.cpp)
+For usage examples refer any of [tests/testView*.cpp](tests/testView001.cpp)

 Example Usage
 =============